rouzbeh-afrasiabi/click-through-rate-prediction/background/README.md

 ```
  Were ads shown to the users on some days of the week more than other?
- Is there a pattern for the time of day the clicks are mostly observed?
+ Is there a pattern for the time of the day that more clicks were observed?
 ```
 <p align='center'>
  <img src='../images/weekday_time.png'></img>